 Professor and the chair of comparative literature at the Université Sorbonne Nouvelle - Paris 3; 2016-2017 Neubauer Collegium Visiting Fellow

 Françoise Lavocat is a professor and the chair of comparative literature at the Université Sorbonne Nouvelle - Paris 3.
-She was former fellow at the Wissenschaftkolleg zu Berlin (2014-1015), and currently member of the Institut Universitaire de France (2015-2020).
-She is specialized in theories of fiction (fact and fiction, possible worlds, characters), early modern literature, narrative of catastrophes.
-She wrote : Arcadies malheureuses, aux origines du roman moderne (Champion, 1997), La Syrinx au bûcher, Pan et les satyres à la renaissance et à l’âge baroque (Droz, 2005), Usages et théories de la fiction, la théorie contemporaine à l’épreuve des textes anciens (ed.
+She was former fellow at the Wissenschaftkolleg zu Berlin (2014-2015), and currently member of the Institut Universitaire de France (2015-2020).
+She specializes in theories of fiction (fact and fiction, possible worlds, characters), early modern literature, narrative of catastrophes.
+She wrote: Arcadies malheureuses, aux origines du roman moderne (Champion, 1997), La Syrinx au bûcher, Pan et les satyres à la renaissance et à l’âge baroque (Droz, 2005), Usages et théories de la fiction, la théorie contemporaine à l’épreuve des textes anciens (ed.
 Presses Universitaires de Rennes, 2004), La théorie littéraire des mondes possibles (éd.
-CNRS, 2010), Most recently, she has published Fait et fiction: pour une frontière (Seuil, 2016).
-She is working with the Fact and Fiction Neubauer Collegium Research Project.
+CNRS, 2010), Most recently, she published Fait et fiction: pour une frontière (Seuil, 2016).
+During her tenure as a Visiting Fellow, she is working with the Fact and Fiction Neubauer Collegium Research Project.

 Professor of International Literature, Beijing Foreign Studies University; 2013-2016 Neubauer Collegium Visiting Fellow